malthe/chameleon/README.rst

 Chameleon is an HTML/XML template engine for `Python
 <http://www.python.org>`_.
 It uses the *page templates* language.

-You can use it in any Python web application with just about any version of Python (3.7 and up and `pypy 3
+You can use it in any Python application with just about any version of Python (3.8+ and up, plus `pypy 3
 <http://pypy.org>`_).

 Visit the `documentation <https://chameleon.readthedocs.io/en/latest/>`_